 Trading Places appears in an aspect ratio of approximately 1.85:1 on this Blu-ray Disc.
-I felt pleasantly surprised by the mostly positive picture offered on this Blu-ray.
+Expect an inconsistent presentation.

-Jagged edges and moiré effects created no concerns, but I did notice minor edge enhancement on a few occasions.
-In regard to print flaws, Places looked pretty clean.
+Jagged edges and moiré effects created no concerns, but I did notice minor edge haloes on a few occasions.
+Also, the transfer used moderate amounts of noise reduction.

 As I alluded, most Eighties comedies showed flat colors, but that didn’t occur during Places.
 The movie featured a naturalistic palette, and the disc replicated those hues with surprising fidelity.
-The tones came across as nicely bright and vivid, and they always looked tight and rich.
+The tones came across as nicely bright and vivid.

 Black levels also seemed deep and dense, while shadow detail usually appeared appropriately opaque.
 However, as with many movies that mix white and black actors, the dark-skinned performers often get the short shrift; some low-light situations that involve them appeared a bit too thick.
-This was a good but not great effort.
+This turned into a up and down image.

-I also found a pleasant surprise when I listened to the Dolby Digital 5.1 soundtrack of Trading Places.
+I found a more pleasant surprise when I listened to the Dolby Digital 5.1 soundtrack of Trading Places.
 While the soundfield didn’t provide a slam-bang experience, it opened up the spectrum pretty nicely.

 The forward domain showed very good stereo imaging for the music, and it also spread ambient effects well.
 The material created a decent sense of atmosphere, and elements moved cleanly across the domain.